-This report is based on the findings from 3,019 online surveys completed during employees across genders, regions, industries, ages and business size.
+This report is based on the findings from 3,019 online surveys completed during May 2017.
+Quotas were used to ensure robust and representative sample sizes of employees across genders, regions, industries, ages and business size.

 The final data was weighted to be nationally representative of the UK workforce.